sharvinee/myfmcpgbot/README.md

 Specify bucket_name and folder_path based on your S3 bucket and folder names.

-Install aws cli.

-Install python3.

-Install pip.

-Install all the libraries as listed in the #Import Libraries section of the chatbot_version.py file.
+Install all required libraries listed in the requirements.txt file

 Type ```aws configure```